shyjun/manglish_word_list/README.md

 =================
 This is a working repository for contributions into Manglish Words, which stands for Malayalam-English words.

+How:
+Malayalam words are taken from dictioaries repo.
+They are converted to english transcript using ml2en

 Contributing
 ------------
 1. Fork this repository.